abhilashreddyp/image_caption_using_attention/Readme.md

 Image Caption using Attension - https://www.researchgate.net/project/Image-Caption-using-Visual-Attention

-Reference - Xu, Kelvin, et al. "Show, attend and tell: Neural image caption generation with visual attention." arXiv preprint arXiv:1502.03044 2.3 (2015): 5.
+Reference - Xu, Kelvin, et al. "Show, attend and tell: Neural image caption generation with visual attention." arXiv preprint arXiv:1502.03044 2.3 (2015): 5. - https://arxiv.org/abs/1502.03044

+Sample Visulization of Attention:
+![A dog leaps into the air in a grassy field surrounded by trees][logo]

+[logo]: https://github.com/pankajb64/image_caption_using_attention/blob/master/results/dog_viz_c.png "A dog leaps into the air in a grassy field surrounded by trees"

 To run the attention code run `code/notebooks/Keras Attention Trial.ipynb`